-15. Safeguarding Children in Specific Circumstances: Sexualised behaviours
+17. Safeguarding Children in Specific Circumstances: Sexualised behaviours

 - Where children display sexualised behaviours, the behaviours will be considered in accordance with the children's developmental understanding, age and impact on the alleged victim.
 Tools such as Brook Traffic Light Tool will be used to assist in determining whether the behaviour is developmental or a cause for concern.
-This will assist in ensuring the child/ren receive the right support at the right time either via an Early Help response or referral to Children's Social Care - In all cases of peer on peer abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the LSCB Thresholds Framework. - Where necessary, the school behaviour policies will be invoked and any sanctions applied will be consistent with these procedures - Where issues indicate that a criminal offence may have been committed a report will be made to Bedfordshire police
+This will assist in ensuring the child/ren receive the right support at the right time either via an Early Help response or referral to Children's Social Care. - In all cases of peer on peer abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Luton Thresholds Framework. - Where necessary, the school's behaviour policy will be invoked and any sanctions applied will be consistent with these procedures. - Where issues indicate that a criminal offence may have been committed, a report will be made to Bedfordshire Police.

-16. Safeguarding Children in Specific Circumstances: Gang related violence
+18. Safeguarding Children in Specific Circumstances: Gang related violence (Contextual/Extra Familial Risk)

-- The school recognises the risks posed to children in relation to involvement in gang related activity which may be street gang, peer group or organised crime.
+- School recognises the risks posed to children in relation to involvement in gang related activity, which may be street gangs, peer group or organised crime.
 Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation, and territorial violence with other gangs or other harm suffered whilst committing a crime.
-In addition children may experience violence as part of an initiation or hazing practices. - The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an early help response when concerns are raised about indicators of gang activity. - If, however information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of becoming involved in gang related activity, a referral will be made to the MAG panel in accordance with Local procedures as part of the safeguarding response.

-See Appendix seven for more information
+In addition, children may experience violence as part of an initiation or hazing practice. - The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an Early Help response when concerns are raised about indicators of gang activity. - If, however, information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of becoming involved in gang related activity, a referral will be made to the MAG panel in accordance with local procedures as part of the safeguarding response. - School understands the process of completing an information sharing form which highlights broader concerns contextually occurring outside of the child's home.
+See Appendix 7 for further information.

-17. Safeguarding Children in Specific Circumstances: Youth Generated Sexualised imagery
+19. Safeguarding Children in Specific Circumstances: Youth Generated Sexualised Imagery